 The following are six helpful facts about dealing with personal property during a trust administration:

-- If the personal property is not in the trust, it is possible that you may qualify for a simplified probate administration proceeding, in order to handle these assets.
+- If the personal property is not in the trust, you may qualify for a simplified probate administration proceeding to handle these assets.

 - If the personal property is within the trust pursuant to the decedent’s estate plan, it must be administered according to the terms of the trust.